PolillaElectronica/Scilab-Xcos-.csv-dynamic-output/README.md

 # Scilab-Xcos-.csv-dynamic-output
-In this repository, we define the structure of an Xcos block that allows the user to select a .csv file, and the block automatically adapts its number of outputs.
+In this repository, we define the structure of an **Xcos** block that allows the user to select a .csv file, and the block automatically adapts its number of outputs.
-# ⚡ Comunidades Energéticas en Scilab

 ![License](https://img.shields.io/badge/license-Apache--2.0-blue)
 ![Scilab](https://img.shields.io/badge/Scilab-6.1.1+-red)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.XXXXX.svg)](https://doi.org/10.5281/zenodo.XXXXX)

-Este repositorio contiene las herramientas de simulación y modelos en **Xcos** para el análisis de comunidades energéticas locales, desarrollado como parte de mi investigación en ingeniería.

 ---

-## 📖 Resumen del Proyecto
+## 📖 Sumary
-Breve descripción de 2-3 líneas sobre qué problema resuelve tu código (ej. optimización de flujos de potencia o gestión de baterías).
+an **Xcos** block that allows the user to select a .csv file, and the block automatically adapts its number of outputs.

-## 🚀 Guía de Inicio Rápido
+## 🚀 Startup guide
 <details>
 <summary><b>Click para expandir las instrucciones de instalación 🛠️</b></summary>